akukoder/fortify-tabler-admin/README.md

 10. Multiple dashboard layouts to choose
 11. Light or dark theme (per user setting)

+### Layout Type

+There are 3 layouts you can choose:

+1. Horizontal
+2. Overlap
+3. Vertical

+### Sidebar Position

+For vertical layout, your have option to set the sidebar position:

+1. Left
+2. Right

+### Styling

+For both horizontal and vertical, you can choose the styling:

+1. Light
+2. Dark
+3. Transparent (vertical layout only)

+### Sticky Navbar

+And if you choose horizontal, you have an option to set it to sticky.

 ## Requirement

 Install the package on the new **Laravel 8 and above** only, without additional packages like Jetstream or Laravel Ui.
 Laravel Fortify and FortifyUI will be installed automatically.